Griffan/FASTQuick/Readme.md

     --frac_samp	FLOAT	Overall reads downsampling rate.[1]
 **pop**

-    FASTQuick pop --SVD_prefix [resource/hapmap.dat] --pileup [NA12878.Pileup.gz] --BED [resource/choose.bed.post.bed.allele.bed]
+    FASTQuick pop --SVD_prefix [resource/hapmap_3.3.b37.dat] --pileup [NA12878.Pileup.gz] --BED [resource/choose.bed]
 Identify individual’s population identity, ancestry information.
 The geometric distance in plot represents how close the relatedness is.

     OPTIONS
-    --SVD_prefix	STR	Path of SVD matrices in resource directory --gl	STR	Path of output likelihood file in align step, with prefix specified in align step and suffix likelihood.
-    --pileup STR Path of output pileup file in align step, with prefix specified in align step and suffix likelihood.
-    --BED	STR	Bed format file that specified markers used in pop inference, also can be found in resource directory.
+    --SVD_prefix	STR	Specify the prefix used by SVD matrices.
+If you are using FASTQuick default marker set, you may find them in resource directory.[Required]
+    --gl	STR	Input genotype likelihood file generated from align step.[Required if no pileup file] --pileup STR Input pileup file generated from align[Required if no gl file] --BED	STR	Specify the matching BED format file that contains marker information.
+If you are using FASTQuick default marker set, you may find choose.bed.post.bed.allele.bed file in resource directory.[Required]
 **con**

-    FASTQuick con --SVD_prefix [resource/hapmap.dat] --pileup [NA12878.Pileup.gz] --BED [resource/choose.bed.post.bed.allele.bed]
+    FASTQuick con --SVD_prefix [resource/hapmap_3.3.b37.dat] --pileup [NA12878.Pileup.gz] --BED [resource/choose.bed]
 Estimate the probability that this sample is contaminated with other genomic material.

     OPTIONS
-    --SVD_prefix	STR	Path of SVD matrices in resource directory --gl	STR	Path of output likelihood file in align step, with prefix specified in align step and suffix likelihood.
-    --pileup STR Path of output pileup file in align step, with prefix specified in align step and suffix likelihood.
-    --BED	STR	Bed format file that specified markers used in pop inference, also can be found in resource directory.
+    --SVD_prefix  STR	Specify the prefix used by SVD matrices.
+If you are using FASTQuick default marker set, you may find them in resource directory.[Required if VCF file doesn't provide site allele frequency]
+    --VCF   STR   Specify VCF file that contains site allele frequency.[Required if SVD matrices don't exist] --pileup   STR   Specify pileup file for current individual, could be the one generated from align step.[Required] --BED   STR   Specify the matching BED format file that contains marker information, which should match markers in SVD matrices.[Required]
+    --out   STR   Specify the output prefix.[Required]
+    --RG STR   set ReadGroup name
 ###EXAMPLES
    Some examples of common usage.
    See wiki page tutorial.